emmanuelbernard/emmanuelbernard.com/blog/2012-05-09-setting-global-variables-intellij.md

 __Update:__
 It turns out I was wrong.
 Paths Variables is not where global environment variables can be set.
 If you know where, please let me know.

+__Update 2:__
+To set an environment variable visible by applications in Mac OS X, use

+    launchctl setenv MYPATH myvar

+then restart your IDE (you might need to log out and back in as well).

+Thanks [@aagahi](http://twitter.com/aagahi) for the info.
+This is not great as it's remote from my IDE but at least that works.
+BTW, `launchctl` is supposed to set the data in `/etc/lanuchd.conf` or `$HOME/.launchd.conf`.
+Not on my system.
+If anyone knows where the data is put, I'm interested.

 - - -

 Notes to JetBrains: